-- Drip, bubbler, or micro-spray irrigation should be used for trees and shrubs. - Natural grass areas will be irrigated.
-Water application rates must be managed and appropriate for plant material and seasonal requirements. - All backflow prevention devices are to be screened from public view.
+Irrigation is installed by the Master Developer and maintained by the homeowner.
+Drip, bubbler, or micro-spray irrigation will be used for trees and shrubs.

+Natural grass areas will be irrigated.
+Water application rates must be managed and appropriate for plant material and seasonal requirements.

+All backflow prevention devices are to be screened from public view.